 - Alhambra Woods.
 The slopes that lead up from Plaza Nueva to the Alhambra Palace complex. e.g Cuesta Gomerez.

 - Granada Bus Station.
 As this is in the Northern area of the city, you will need to be cautious.
 Typically people can be found hanging around the entrances and corridors of the bus terminal.
-(Neighbourhoods around the North of the city are known crime hotspots) As a tourist you are unlikely to see this area.
-The only two things you may need are the bus station or the Corpus Fair ground in June.
+(The neighbourhood in the North of the city is the worst crime hotspot in Granada) As a tourist you are unlikely to see this area.
+The only two things you may need towards this district are the bus station or the Corpus Fair ground when the feria is on in June.
+The Bus Station has a police presence and is generally OK during daylight hours.

 - The narrow Albaicin streets around the Mirador San Nicolas and above Paseo de los Tristes.